Intention-Aware Control Based on Belief-Space Specifications and Stochastic Expansion: Problem Statement

 \section{Problem Statement}

 The intersection case shown in Fig.~\ref{fig:intersection} serves as a typical autonomous driving scenario where an \gls{ev} needs to plan a safe trajectory incorporating the interaction with the other traffic participants, such as \glspl{ov} and pedestrians.
-In this case, the intention-aware control framework is illustrated in Fig.~\ref{fig:structure}.
+In this case, the intention-aware control framework is illustrated in Fig.~\ref{fig:structure} which will be interpreted in detail as follows.